Twenty-five years, I'm alive here still

 No, this team was "the worst" in manner, style and behavior.
 Reacting badly to Klapisch's book, Bobby Bonilla threatened him in the locker room – and it was caught on video.
 Bret Saberhagen threw bleach on Dave D'Alessandro of the Bergen Record (for which Klapisch writes now, as D'Alessandro has moved on to the Star-Ledger), giving a whole new meaning the to term "Bleacher Bum."
 Vince Coleman set off a firecracker in a parking lot on the road at Dodger Stadium, and a 2-year-old girl was hit with debris and burned.

 Are the Mets "cursed" yet?
-No?
+You don't think so?
 Read on:

 1995: This was the year of Generation K, three young pitchers who would take the NL by storm and make the Mets a dominant team for years to come.
 It didn't work out, because they all threw too many innings too soon, and they all got hurt.